mayhemheroes/merkle_patricia_tree/README.md

 #### The extension node

 It contains 2 elements:
-- The encoded path.
+- The prefix as a segment of the path.
-- A key or path for the next lookup.
+- A reference to the child node (which must be a branch).

 This node allows the tree to be more compact, imagine we have a path that ultimately can only go 1 way, because it has no diverging paths, adding X nodes instead of 1 representing that would be a waste of space, this fixes that.

-For example, imagine we have the keys "abcdx" and "abcdy", instead of adding 10 nodes (1 for each nibble in each character), we create a single node representing the path "abcd", thus compressing the tree.
+For example, imagine we have the paths "abcdx" and "abcdy", instead of adding 10 nodes (1 for each nibble in each character), we create a single node representing the path "abcd", thus compressing the tree.

 #### Solving the ambiguity